Welcome by the Founder and President Graciano Masauso

 I founded Africa Health Organisation (AHO) in 1999 following a kidney transplant in South Africa.
-On 23 September 1997, I was diagnosed with Chronic Kidney Failure (CKF) whilst studying BSc Economics at the University of Zimbabwe.
+On 23 September 1997, I was diagnosed with Chronic Kidney Failure (CKF) in Zimbabwe.
 One day I woke up with puffy face and swollen body and I was referred to a specialist.
 Blood and urine tests showed that I had End-Stage-Renal-Disease (ESRD).
 I was subsequently put on haemodialysis at Ward B6 Renal at Parirenyatwa Group of Hospitals in Harare, Zimbabwe.

 Life on dialysis was tough and painful.
 I spent most of my time in hospital.
 I was required to attend 3 sessions per week with each session lasting 4 to 6 hours.
 After dialysis I would feel exhausted, lethargic, nausea, muscle cramp, dry and itchy skin.
 The most common side effects which I experienced very often was hypotension or low blood pressure which caused me to faint or become unconscious.
 The situation was made worse by shortages of dialysis sundries and machine breakdown without service.
 I used to see people dying daily from under-dialysed.